mharthoorn/Console.Routing/README.md

  Routing.Handle(args);
  ```

-The examples below describe commands for a fictitious tool named ``tool``.
+The examples below describe commands using a fictitious tool named ``tool``.

 ## Discovery
 You can expose any method to command line argument with the `[Command]` attribute.
 To avoid accidental exposure,